 The Reflections program is the National PTA’s cornerstone art program.
 It was founded in 1969 by Colorado PTA president Mary Lou Anderson.
 Since its founding, millions of students have participated in the program.
 The goal of the program is participation in and appreciation for the arts.
-It has been shown that art education can help students in many ways, including development of motor skills, language skills, social skills, decision making, risk taking and inventiveness.
-According to a report by Americans for the Arts, “young people who participate regularly in the arts (three hours a day on three days each week through one full year) are four times more likely to be recognized for academic achievement, to participate in a math and science fair or to win an award for writing an essay or poem than children who do not participate.”
-The excitement and enthusiasm that the program generates for children, parents, schools and communities is unmatched and an important part of PTA’s vision to make every student's potential a reality.
+It has been shown that art education can help students in many ways, including development of motor skills, language skills, social skills, decision making, risk-taking, and inventiveness.
+According to a report by Americans for the Arts, “young people who regularly participate in the arts (three hours a day on three days each week through one full year) are four times more likely to be recognized for academic achievement, to participate in a math and science fair or to win an award for writing an essay or poem than children who do not participate.”
+The excitement and enthusiasm that the program generates for children, parents, schools, and communities is unmatched and an important part of PTA’s vision to make every student's potential a reality.

 The Reflections program provides students with an opportunity to express themselves creatively and receive positive recognition for original works of art, inspired by a theme.
 Although organized in a contest format, the goal of Reflections is to encourage participation.
 Students are celebrated for their participation at every level.